calebong/calebong.github.io/index.md

   </tr>
   <tr>
    <td style="text-align:left;"> https://tradingeconomics.com/finland/consumer-confidence </td>
-   <td style="text-align:left;"> 2022-03-28 13:20:11 </td>
+   <td style="text-align:left;"> 2022-03-28 13:20:00 </td>
    <td style="text-align:left;"> Finnish Consumer Morale Weakest in 22 Months </td>
-   <td style="text-align:left;"> The Finnish consumer confidence indicator moved into negative territory for second time in this year at -10.5 in February 2022, reversing from 0.5 in the prior month.
-This marked the weakest consumer confidence since April 2020, as expectations regarding Finland's economy in 12 months were much more negative (-31.0 vs -3.1 in January), while consumers' intentions to spend money on durable goods in the next 12 months moved into negative territory (-2.8 vs 9.7).
+   <td style="text-align:left;"> The Finnish consumer confidence indicator moved into negative territory for the second time in this year at -10.5 in February 2022 (vs 0.5 in the prior month), pointing to the weakest reading since April 2020, as expectations regarding Finland's economy in 12 months were much more negative (-31.0 vs -3.1 in January), while consumers' intentions to spend money on durable goods in the next 12 months moved into negative territory (-2.8 vs 9.7).
 In addition, households' views on the economy at present deteriorated (2.9 vs 6.2 in January) as well as their expectations concerning own economy (3.1 vs 11.0).
 The long-term average is at -1.7. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://tradingeconomics.com/norway/government-bond-yield </td>